dapr/docs/daprdocs/content/en/concepts/dapr-services/_index.md

 ---
 type: docs
-title: "Dapr services"
+title: "Overview of the Dapr services"
 linkTitle: "Dapr services"
 weight: 800
-description: "Learn about the services that make up Dapr"
+description: "Learn about the services that make up the Dapr runtime"
 ---